Whats in this section?

 Home Improvement Agencies (HIAs)

-Most HIAs provide three main services:
+Home Improvement Agencies provide three main services:

 Finding a contractor

-Telecare can help users to remain independent and relatives and carers reassured, safe in the knowledge that should an incident occur, they will know about it.
+Telecare home adaptations can help users remain independent, leaving relatives and carers safe knowing that should an incident occur, they will know about it.

 You can nominate a relative, carer, neighbour or friend to be a responder.
-As a responder they need to be able to get to the location of the alarm if the response centre contacts them.
-They must be able to take appropriate action and live within a reasonable distance.
+As a responder, they need to be able to get to the location of the alarm if the response centre contacts them.
+In addition, they must be able to take appropriate action and live within a reasonable distance.